-The radio access scheme is direct-sequence code division multiple access in combination with time division multiple access.
-There are two chiprate versionsoptions: UTRA TDD high chip rate option, based on TD-CDMA, with information spread over approximately 5 MHz bandwidth and a chip rate of 3.84 Mcps and UTRA TDD low chip rate option, based on TD-SCDMA, with information spread over approximately 1.6MHz bandwidth and a chiprate of 1.28 Mcps.
+The radio access scheme is direct-sequence code division multiple access.
+There are two chiprate versionsoptions: UTRA TDD-the high chip rate option, with information spread over approximately 5 MHz bandwidth and a chip rate of 3.84 Mcps and UTRA TDD the low chip rate option, TD-SCDMA with information spread over approximately 1.6MHz bandwidth and a chiprate of 1.28 Mcps.
 The radio interface is defined to carry a wide range of services to efficiently support both circuit-switched services (e.g. PSTN- and ISDN-based networks) as well as packet-switched services (e.g. IP-based networks).
 A flexible radio protocol has been designed where several different services such as speech, data, multimedia can simultaneously be used by a user and multiplexed on a single carrier.
 The defined radio bearer services provide for both real-time and non-real time services support by employing transparent and/or non-transparent data transport.
 The quality of service can be adjusted in terms such as delay, bit error ratio, frame error ratio.